Origin

 This awareness needs to start from more discussion, and more meetings of minds.

-As a starting point, our intention is to organize Regular Get-Togethers.
-These regular gatherings, to take place in a quiet environment conducive to discussion but also food, are intended to bring together diverse minds to explore themes that matter.
+Things are still in early stages, but we are forming a cadence little by little.
+For now, we dedicate an evening every two months to Open Path Society.
+These regular gatherings take place in a quiet environment conducive to discussion (and often also include food), and are intended to bring together diverse minds to explore themes that matter.
 We will mostly focus on discussion, but may invite openings or very brief presentations as starters for framing.
-The groups will initially be limited to 12 people maximum.

-As we find our sea legs, we can think about organizing reading groups, workshops, and more.
+As we find our sea legs, we will think about organizing other activities such as reading groups, workshops, and more.